hritikkhetan/go-rabbitMQ-consumer/README.md

 # go-rabbitMQ-consumer
-	clone or download the zip folder from green Code dropdown
+	Clone or download the zip folder from green Code dropdown

 # Command to run the service
 	Open the terminal